bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-3-anatomy-of-class.rst

 created.
 In this course, constructors are always designated ``public``.

 The real meat of a class is in the **methods** which define the behaviors of the objects of that class.
-Recall from Unit 2 that most methods either do things (like the ``Turtle`` methods that moved the turtle on the screen) or return values like the ``getXPos`` and ``getYPos`` on ``Turtle``.
+Remember that most methods either do things (like the ``Turtle`` methods that moved the turtle on the screen) or return values like the ``getXPos`` and ``getYPos`` on ``Turtle``.
 The methods of the class share access to the object’s instance variables and when a method is called on an object it uses the instance variables for that